MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

   + Format: csv files
   + Variables: Each csv file contains county information (id, name, state) and average temperatures for a specific month.
 All files were combined and read into a dataframe of monthly temperature in the cleaning notebook.

 After collecting all the data, we merged them together into all_data.csv.
 Due to run time problems where extracting a geodataframe into csv takes much more time than performing the merging process, every notebook merged all_data.csv with the 2022 US county shapefile.
-We also used additional .py files that contains a dictionary of states and their respective FIPS code for this merging process.
 Everything is further explained in the 'Merging_Data' notebook.
+Our RANSAC model also produced all_data_w_outliers.csv which we used in 'Q2_Classification.ipynb'

 ### Model Evaluation: How We Interpret Our Models' Performance